Q: What is the history of the Alf Engen Ski Museum?

 Q: What was the first resort in Utah to install and use mechanized lifts?

-A: It it is assumed that the term “resort” refers to winter skiing accomodations for locals and out-of-state visitors.
+A: It it is assumed that the term “resort” refers to winter skiing accommodations for locals and out-of-state visitors.
 In this context, Alta was the first to provide uphill chair lift conveyance along with public shelter accommodations.
 The original Collins Lift at Alta began operation to the public in January 1939.
 The ski area itself opened in 1938.
 The first three ski areas to construct chair lifts in Utah were:

 - Alta – Started chair lift operation to the public during 1938-39 ski season